October 23, 2014

 Still the best job I’ve ever had and I’ve given up hoping there’ll ever be a better one.
 My first year at TIC was my first time in the US.
 Karen picked me up at the airport.
-On the drive to her house I mentioned Visual Basic, and there and then in the car, the deal was done.
+On the drive to her house I mentioned Visual Basic, and there and then she decided.
 We would be teaching Visual Basic.
-That’s how things work at TIC.
+That’s how things worked at TIC.

-During my second year I suggested that computing and multi-media should be split with each having it’s own director.
-It was done.
+During my second year I suggested we split computing and multi-media.
+Each should have it’s own director.
+Done.
 No arguing, no meetings, no debate.
-If someone suggested something and Karen couldn’t see a really good reason not to, she trusted the people she hired.
+If you suggested something and Karen couldn’t see a good reason not to, she trusted the people she hired.
 For the Summer of ’96, there were two directors, and I was one of them.

-And the campers, the amazing campers, teaching the Pythagorean theorem to a junior so his wrestlers could hit each other still stands out as a great memory.
+And the campers, the amazing campers.
+I still recall teaching the Pythagorean theorem to a junior camper.
+He needed to figure out if his wrestlers could hit each other.

 Always getting home safe and sound.

 If I could take one trip in a flying DeLorean, Washington DC in 1994 would be very tempting.

 TIC still exists, and has gone from strength to strength.